awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tr-metrics-use.md

 For a given model that you have trained and depending on your application, you can make a trade\-off between *precision* and *recall* by changing the threshold\.
 At a higher threshold, you will generally get higher *precision* \(more correct predictions of soccer balls\), but lower *recall* \(more actual soccer balls will be missed\)\.
 At a lower threshold, you will get higher *recall* \(more actual soccer balls will be correctly predicted\), but lower *precision* \(more of the soccer ball predictions will be wrong\)\.

 The metrics also inform you on the steps you might take to improve model performance if needed\.
-For more information, see [How to Improve Your Model](tr-improve-model.md)\.
+For more information, see [Improving an Amazon Rekognition Custom Labels Model](tr-improve-model.md)\.

 **Note**
 `DetectCustomLabels` returns predictions ranging from 0 to 100 which correspond to the metric range of 0\-1\.